 - Apply pressure to patch to assure seal.
 Roll patch and tube between thumbs and forefingers.

 - Tube is ready to install.
 DO NOT test patch by inflating tube while outside of mounted tire.
 This may stretch tube body and weaken patch bond.

 Patching an Inner Tube Using the VP-1 Vulcanizing Patch Kit

-Glue type patches require the application of a thin layer of self-vulcanizing glue on the tube before the patch is applied.
+Glue type patches such as the VP-1 Vulcanizing Patch Kit require the application of a thin layer of self-vulcanizing glue on the tube before the patch is applied.

-Temporary Repair of Tire with Tire Boot TB-1
+Temporary Repair of Tire with TB-2 Tire Boot

 If the tire has been ripped and the casing damaged, it may not hold an inner tube.
-It is possible in some cases to make a temporary repair with a Tire Boot.
+It is possible in some cases to make a temporary repair with a tire boot such as the TB-2.
 A booted tire should not be considered a permanent repair.
 The tire should be replaced as soon as possible.

 - Locate rip in tire.
 Compare rip to size of tire boot.
 Tire boot must completely overlap rip to be effective.